PHSI-supplements/labs/integrated-labs/ListLab/doc/08-create-and-attach-node.md

 ### Prepending and Appending a Node

-The `append()` function takes a word entry, makes it the payload of a new node, and places the new node at the start of the linked list.
+The `prepend()` function takes a word entry, makes it the payload of a new node, and places the new node at the start of the linked list.
 The new node, of course, becomes the head of the list.
 Similarly, the `append()` function takes a word entry, makes it the payload of a new node, and places the new node at the end of the linked list.
 The new node becomes the tail of the list.